- Snorkel with playful sea lions

 Day 3: Snorkeling at Kicker Rock

-Today you'll visit the famous Kicker Rock (also known as Leon Dormido—the sleeping lion), a volcanic formation that protrudes from the ocean waves.
-Here, you can snorkel with sea lion, colorful fish, rays, and turtles.
-If you're lucky, you may also see hammerhead sharks.
+Today, you'll visit the famous Kicker Rock (also known as Leon Dormido, or "the Sleeping Lion"), a volcanic formation that protrudes from the ocean waves.
+Put on a wetsuit — the water's cold! — to snorkel with sea lions, colorful fish, rays, and turtles.
+If you're lucky, you may also spot hammerhead sharks.

 Day 4: Free Day on San Cristobal

 Make the most of a free day on San Cristobal Island.
 If you want to rest, spend the day on the beach at Playa Carola or Playa Mann.
 Sunbathe next to friendly sea lions, play in the water, and enjoy island life.
 If you're looking for something a bit more active, go on an excursion to Pitt Point or Cerro Brujo (Witch Hill), both of which provide access to some of San Cristobal's astonishing natural landscapes.